Kidney Cancer

 • Radical nephrectomy—remove entire kidney, adrenal gland, and nearby fatty tissue and lymph nodes

-Surgery can also be used to debulk tumors that are causing symptoms.
+Surgery can also be used to partially remove tumors that are causing symptoms.

-Radiation therapy uses beams of radiation to target and kill cancer cells.
+• Radiation therapy—high energy rays to kill cancer cells.
 It is not always used for kidney cancer.
 Radiation therapy is most often used to shrink tumors that are causing problems like pain or bleeding.
-External radiation therapy comes from a source outside the body.

 Prevention